-In 2018, 270,000 guests visited the Zoological Museum, the Geological Museum and the Palm House in the Botanical Garden.
-In addition, the Botanical Garden had approx. 830,000 visitors during 2018.
+In 2021, 288,000 guests visited the Natural History Museum of Denmark, the Zoological Museum and the Palm House in the Botanical Garden.
+In addition, the Botanical Garden had approx. 350,000 visitors during the year.
 These are great numbers, and we welcome even more.
 We are a museum for all of Denmark, and in our many citizen science projects, including bird ringing, our fungus atlas and the Insect Mobile, we need all the help we can get.
 There is much to get involved in and even more to come.
 What all these things have in common is that everyone is welcome.

 Professor Peter C. Kjærgaard